8 MIN READ

 Being strategically positioned with Asia on one side, Europe on the other, and Africa, Dubai gains easy and uninterrupted access to global markets.
+The ports and logistics infrastructure ensure smooth and rapid passage of gold through legal trade routes.

 Add the welcoming tax-sheltered environment in Free Zones and practically no stumbling blocks posed to capital repatriation, and one has a really impressive tableau for international trade.
+If you have retailers who sell gold jewellery or wholesalers who move bullion, there are more incentives than you can imagine that the city has to offer.

 Having a Gold Trading License in Dubai grants businesses not just credibility but also associative industry networks and crucial operating rights within one of the world’s most trusted trade environments.